theresamclaird/coderetreat-react-ts/README.md

 Coderetreats are best experienced through **pair programming**.
 You’ll rotate partners between sessions, which helps you see different problem-solving styles and coding habits.

-There are several ways to pair — such as *driver/navigator*, *ping-pong pairing* (test/code switch), or *strong-style pairing* (where the idea must be spoken aloud before the other types it).
+There are several ways to pair, such as *driver/navigator*, *ping-pong pairing* (test/code switch), or *strong-style pairing* (where the idea must be spoken aloud before the other types it).
 Feel free to experiment and see which style fits your rhythm.

 A few tips:

 - Talk about your approach before you start typing.
 - Take small steps and commit frequently.
 - Switch roles often to stay engaged and balanced.
-- Focus on communication over correctness — every pairing is a chance to learn.
+- Focus on communication over correctness; every pairing is a chance to learn.
 <!-- end-include: docs/readme-parts/pairing-and-collaboration.md -->

 ## Quick Start